 Types of Secured Loans

-- Cars, trucks, SUVs, motorcycles, boats, or other vehicles
+- Cars, trucks and other vehicles

-- Stocks, mutual funds, or bond investments
+- Stocks, mutual funds and bond investments

 - Insurance policies, including life insurance

-- Precious metals, high-end collectibles, and other valuables
+- Precious metals, high-end collectibles and other valuables

 Secured vs. Unsecured Loans